 Outcomes

 There were no strokes, spinal cord ischaemia or deaths following LSA revascularisation alone among the staged cases.
 All grafts remained patent after 30 post-operative days.
 There were three complications (10%).
-One patient developed a eroma that was managed with antibiotics.
+One patient developed a seroma that was managed with antibiotics.
 Another patient developed a hoarse voice (likely secondary to neuropraxia of the recurrent laryngeal nerve).
 This resolved prior to discharge.
 The last patient had neck haematoma that was managed conservatively.
 All patients experienced full recovery prior to their TEVAR procedures.
 Conversely, there were four mortalities, one paraplegia, one stroke and three haematomas following 41 simultaneous LSA revascularisation and TEVAR.
 Two patients died of myocardial infarction, one developed pneumonia and died of sepsis and the last patient died following mesenteric ischaemia.
 Two of the haematoma cases affected the neck wounds and one patient required re-intervention in theatre for haemorrhage control.
 The third haematoma occurred in the groin and also required re-intervention in the operating theatre.
 The postoperative complications are summarised in table 3.
 While the study focused on early outcomes, two patients were noted to develop graft infection at three and 18 months post-operatively thus requiring graft removal.

 Discussions